shashank1shukla/App42-Photo-Sharing/README.md

 # About App:

 App42-Photo-Sharing app is based on manual photo sharing for Windows Phone via [App42CloudAPI] (http://api.shephertz.com/apis).
 Idea behind this to share photo with your friend and put a comment in to it.
-This app has your all friends from facebook, select a friend from list and share.
-This app nothing to sahre your facebook wall or your friend facebook wall.
+This app has all friends from facebook, select a friend from list and share.
+This app nothing to share on your facebook wall or your friend facebook wall.